WillRod42/fizz-buzz/README.md

 Describe: beepBoop()

-Test: Should return an array with an element of 0 if given max is 0
+Test: "Should return an array with an element of 0 if given max is 0"
 Code: beepBoop(0)
 Expected Output: [0]

+Test: "If given an max that would output a range that includes a '1', it should replace all 1's with 'Beep!'"
+Code: beepBoop(1)
+Expected Output: ["Beep!]